 These indices provide access to more than 20 millions references (articles, patents, maps, conferences, books, reports and thesis) in exact sciences and technology, in biological and medical sciences, in art, archaeology, economics, ethnology, geography, history of science and technology, literature, linguistics, administrative and legal sciences, education and religion sciences.
 Holdings run from 1972 to 2015 and full text is identified when available.

-Full text doctoral dissertations, masters' theses and undergraduate honors theses from Ohio colleges and universities, including the University of Dayton.
+This collection contains over 58,000 full text doctoral dissertations, masters' theses and undergraduate honors theses from 31 of Ohio's world-renowned academic institutions, including the University of Dayton.
 Users may search the full text of these publications or browse by institution, department, or author.

-Indexes doctoral dissertations and master's theses from over 1,000 North American and European universities with coverage from 1861.
-Also includes abstracts, 24 page previews, & the option to purchase the full text.
+Indexes doctoral dissertations and master's theses from over 1,000 North American and European universities with coverage from 1743 to the present day.
+Also includes abstracts, 24 page previews, and the option to purchase the full text.
+Subject areas include arts, business & economics, education, humanities, social sciences, behavioral sciences, natural sciences, mathematics & physical sciences, and health & medical sciences.

 Religious and theological abstracts (1958-2008).
 Provides objective summaries of articles appearing in scholarly journals in the fields of religion and theology.